 What is a super blood wolf Moon?

 Some people have different terms for a total lunar eclipse depending on when it occurs.
-The distance from Earth to the Moon changes from 363,000 kilometres (226,000 miles) to 384,000 kilometres (239,000 miles) over the course of the Moon's orbit.
-When it is at this closest point, it is slightly larger and brighter in our sky, earning it the moniker of 'supermoon'.
+The distance from Earth to the Moon changes from about 360,000 kilometres to 400,000 kilometres over the course of the Moon's orbit.
+When the Moon is at its closest, it is slightly larger and brighter in our sky, earning it the moniker of 'supermoon'.